 Wildlife Researchers Trying To Save Iran's Last Remaining Cheetahs Could Face Death Penalty

 9 Iranian wildlife conservationists from the Persian Wildlife Heritage Foundation (PWHF) were imprisoned by Iranian Revolutionary Guards last year on charges of espionage.
-Their cases are entering a critical stage, with five of them accused of “spreading corruption on Earth,” a very serious charge in the Iranian Islamic Penal Code and punishable by execution at the highest degree.
+Their cases are entering a critical stage, with four of them accused of “spreading corruption on Earth,” a very serious charge in the Iranian Islamic Penal Code and punishable by execution at the highest degree.

 The PWHF conservationists, working collaboratively with the International Union for the Conservation of Nature (IUCN) were arrested in mid-January 2018.
 They include PWHF founder Morad Tahbaz, Managing Director Kavous Seyed-Emami, Niloufar Bayani, Houman Jowkar, Taher Ghadirian, Sepideh Kashani, Amir Hossein Khaleghi, Abdolreza Kouhpayeh, and Sam Radjabi.